Hambalieu/reading-notes/class-01.md

-- For more information on the above topics [lease check out the below links]:
+- For more information on the above topics please check out the links below:

 (HTML and CSS)[file:///C:/Users/Admin/Downloads/ducketts%20HTML%20&%20CSS.pdf]